dimitrov8/dimitrov8/README.md

 <div align="center">
   <h1 id="-about-me-">🚀 About Me:</h1>
   <p>
-    Software developer dedicated to building robust, scalable applications.
-My expertise is centered around C# and .NET for backend development, with additional skills in JavaScript for front-end work and MSSQL for database management.
-Feel free to explore my projects or get in touch!
+    <strong>Software developer</strong> dedicated to building robust, scalable
+    applications.
+My expertise is centered around <strong>C#</strong> and
+    <strong>.NET</strong> for backend development, with additional skills in
+    <strong>JavaScript</strong> for front-end work and
+    <strong>MSSQL</strong> for database management.
+Feel free to explore my
+    projects or get in touch!
   </p>
 </div>